chinapedia/wikipedia.abstract.en/Page/Kliment_Voroshilov.md

 Fall from grace

 After Khrushchev removed most of the old Stalinists like Molotov and Malenkov from the party, Voroshilov's career began to fade.
 On 7 May 1960, the Supreme Soviet of the Soviet Union granted Voroshilov's request for retirement and elected Leonid Brezhnev chairman of the Presidium of the Supreme Council (the head of state).
 The Central Committee also relieved him of duties as a member of the Party Presidium (as the Politburo had been called since 1952) on 16 July 1960.
-In October 1961, his political defeat was complete at the 22nd party congress when he was excluded from election to the Central Committee.Paasikivi_ja_Voroshilov.jpg in Helsinki]]Following Khrushchev's fall from power, Soviet leader Brezhnev brought Voroshilov out of retirement into a figurehead political post.
+In October 1961, his political defeat was complete at the 22nd party congress when he was excluded from election to the Central Committee. in Helsinki]]Following Khrushchev's fall from power, Soviet leader Brezhnev brought Voroshilov out of retirement into a figurehead political post.
 Voroshilov was again re-elected to the Central Committee in 1966.
 Voroshilov was awarded a second medal of Hero of the Soviet Union 1968.

 Death